1922 regnal list of Ethiopia: Alaqa Taye's History of the People of Ethiopia

 In recent years, there has been more credible and conclusive evidence that some of Alaqa Taye's manuscripts were acquired by Heruy Wolde Selassie and published as his own works, including Wazema.
 Such evidence strengthens the possibility that Taye wrote the original regnal list instead of Selassie.
 Ya-Ityopya Hizb Tarik preceded the publication of Heruy Wolde Selassie's book Wazema by at least seven years.

 Like Selassie, Taye acknowledged Louis J. Morié, whose work he described as one of the many "learned books of history".
 Taye noted that his history had been selectively gathered from the works of Homer, Herodotus, James Bruce, Jean-François Champollion, Hiob Ludolf, Karl Wilhelm Isenberg, Werner Munzinger, Enno Littmann, Giacomo De Martino, 'Eli Samni', 'Traversi', 'Eli Bizon', 'Ignatius Guidi' (Ignatius of Jesus?), Al-Azraqi, Ibn Ishaq, 'Abul-'Izz', Bar Hebraeus (called "Abul-Farag"), Yohannis Madbir and Jirjis al-Makin Ibn al-'Amid (called "Giyorgis Walda Amid").
 He also gathered information from an unnamed history of Yemen, the Alexander Romance (called "The Book of Alexander") and an ancient work of history found at Zaway.
-Taye additionally noted numerous Biblical verses that he recommended to readers "look [at] attentively" in order to understand the history of the Ethiopian peoples and kings.
+Taye additionally noted numerous Biblical verses that he recommended to readers "look [at] attentively" to understand the history of the Ethiopian peoples and kings.
 (Note: These verses are: